vanhoangkha/Networking-fundamentals/Day33_IPv6_Part2.md

     - UAA (Universally Administered Address)
         - Uniquely assigned to the device of the manufacturer
     - LAA (Locally Administered Address)
-        - Manually assigned by an Admin (with the mac-address command on the INTERFACE) or protocol.
+        - Manually assigned by an Admin (with the mac-address Lệnh on the Giao diện) or Giao thức.
 Doesn’t have to be globally unique.
-- You can INDENTIFY a UAA or LAA by the 7th bit of the MAC ADDRESS, called the U/L bit (Universal/Local bit)
+- You can INDENTIFY a UAA or LAA by the 7th bit of the Địa chỉ MAC, called the U/L bit (Universal/Local bit)
     - U/L bit set to 0 = UAA
     - U/L bit set to 1 = LAA
 - In the context of IPv6 addresses/EUI-64, the meaning of the U/L bit is reversed:
-    - U/L bit set to 0 = The MAC address the EUI-64 INTERFACE ID was made from was an LAA
+    - U/L bit set to 0 = The Địa chỉ MAC the EUI-64 Giao diện ID was made from was an LAA
-    - U/L bit set to 1 = The MAC address the EUI-64 INTERFACE ID was made from was a UAA
+    - U/L bit set to 1 = The Địa chỉ MAC the EUI-64 Giao diện ID was made from was a UAA

 ---

 IPv6 ADDRESS TYPES

-1) GLOBAL UNICAST ADDRESSES
+1) GLOBAL Unicast ADDRESSES

-- **Global Unicast** IPv6 ADDRESSES are PUBLIC ADDRESSES which can be used over the INTERNET
+- **Global Unicast** IPv6 ADDRESSES are PUBLIC ADDRESSES which can be used over the Internet
 - Must REGISTER to use them.
 - They are PUBLIC ADDRESSES so need to be GLOBALLY UNIQUE